Resources

 Small medical practices

-For lean clinics that need onboarding, annual renewals, and audit-ready proof without bloated rollout.
+For lean clinics that need onboarding, annual renewals, and audit-ready proof without a bloated rollout.

 Business associates and vendors

-For teams that need workforce training plus cleaner vendor-facing compliance posture.
+For teams that need workforce training plus a stronger vendor-facing compliance posture.

 HIPAA training requirements